grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 Make sure that the container port which is set by default to port 80 is also correct.

-Open the port-forwarded URL in browser to see the Memberlist status http://localhost:8080/memberlist, http://localhost:8081/memberlist and also few others Grafana mimir components.
-The member list page must show same view of all of their members.
+Open the port-forwarded URL in browser to see the Memberlist status http://localhost:8080/memberlist, http://localhost:8081/memberlist and also few others Grafana Mimir components.
+The Memberlist page from different pods must show same view of all of their members.